-- Reporting and publication of grant and subgrant recipients.
-Adds subd.
-10 to section 145.925.
-Effective July 1, 2017, requires public entities to report to the commissioner each grant cycle on subgrant recipients and subgrant amounts.
-Also requires the commissioner to publish a list of all grant and subgrant recipients and grant and subgrant amounts on the department's Web site. - Requirements for funeral establishment.
+- 23 Requirements for funeral establishment.
 Amends § 149A.50, subd.
-2. Makes a change to requirements for funeral establishments to conform with changes made to section 149A.92, which governs preparation and embalming rooms. - Establishment update.
+2. Makes a change to requirements for funeral establishments to conform with changes made to section 149A.92, which governs preparation and embalming rooms. - 24 Establishment update.
 Amends § 149A.92, subd.
 1. Removes a requirement that all funeral establishments must, by July 1, 2017, contain a preparation and embalming room that complies with the standards in this section.
 Instead, requires a room used by a funeral establishment for preparation and embalming to comply with the standards in this section, and allows a funeral establishment with branch locations to have one prep and embalming room that complies with the standards in this section for all locations.
-Specifies a funeral establishment where no preparation and embalming is performed does not need to have an on-site prep and embalming room. - Special event food stand.
+Specifies a funeral establishment where no preparation and embalming is performed does not need to have an on-site prep and embalming room. - 25 Special event food stand.
 Amends § 157.15, subd.
 14. In a chapter governing food, beverage, and lodging establishments, amends the definition of special event food stand by removing a requirement that the special event food stand could operate no more than three times a year.
-With this amendment, a special event food stand may operate no more than ten total days within the applicable license period for the food stand. - Recreational camping area.
+With this amendment, a special event food stand may operate no more than ten total days within the applicable license period for the food stand. - 26 Special event recreational camping area.
 Amends § 327.14, subd.
-9. In a chapter on regulation of camping areas by the commissioner of health, amends the definition of recreational camping area to exclude the following from Health Department regulation and fees: a privately owned camping area used for no more than once a year for no longer than seven days in a row by members of a private club who pays dues. - Effective date.
-This section is effective the day following final enactment. - Penalty assessment authorized.
+9. In a chapter regulating camping areas, amends the definition of special event recreational camping area to specify that special event camping does not include an organization or association that sponsors an event that includes camping, where the camping event deals with historical reenactments, deals with Minnesota or U.S. culture and history, or is of educational value.

+- 27 Penalty assessment authorized.
 Amends § 609.3241.
-Transfers management of the program to distribute funds to crime victims services organizations to serve sexually exploited youth, from the commissioner of public safety to the commissioner of health. - Expanding eligibility for designation as a critical access hospital.
+Transfers management of the program to distribute funds to crime victims services organizations to serve sexually exploited youth, from the commissioner of public safety to the commissioner of health. - 28 Effective date.
+Modifies the effective date for provisions requiring radon mitigation system tags and requiring licensure for radon testing and mitigation professionals and firms, from October 1, 2017, to January 1, 2018. - 29 Expanding eligibility for designation as a critical access hospital.
 Encourages the commissioner of health to contact Minnesota's federal elected officials and pursue changes to the Medicare rural hospital flexibility program to expand the number of hospitals eligible for designation as a critical access hospital.
-Requires a status report to legislative committees by January 1, 2017. - Repealer.
-Paragraph (a), repeals section 149A.92, subdivision 11, the day following final enactment.
-This subdivision specifies that all funeral establishments where human remains are present for preparation and embalming, viewings, visitations, services, and holding must comply with the requirements for preparation and embalming rooms. - Paragraph (b) repeals section 145.925, subdivision 2, effective July 1, 2017.
-This subdivisions prohibits the commissioner from making family planning grants to nonprofit corporations that perform abortions, excluding hospitals and health maintenance organizations.
+Requires a status report to legislative committees by January 1, 2017. - 30 Repealer.
+Repeals Minnesota Statutes, § 149A.92, subd.
+11, which specifies that all funeral establishments where human remains are present for preparation and embalming, viewings, visitations, services, and holding must comply with the requirements for preparation and embalming rooms.
+This subdivision is repealed effective the day following final enactment.

-Article 5: Chemical and Mental Health Overview
+Article 5: Chemical and Mental Health